vis-kid/octopress_drafts_previewer/source/_posts/2015-07-15-bourbon-functions.md

 ##

-That's it for Bourbon for now.
+That’s it for Bourbon for now.
 Over the last couple of articles we have looked in detail at mixins & functions and covered a lot of ground.
 I hope I could convey how awesome this project is and why it deserves a lot of respect.

 Now feel free to scheme how to take over the world with it.